-Gig Worker vs Independent Contractor
+Gig Worker vs Independent Contractor: Guide 2025

 Split screen animated sketch of a scooter delivery vs a courier van.
 The image depicts the difference between Gig workers and self employed